DaduDev/Dadu48/README.md

 - 👋 Hi, I’m @Dadu48
 - 👀 I’m interested in Developing all kind of Apps
-- 🌱 I’m currently learning React-native
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on instagram
 - 📫 How to reach me, Just be my friend in Instagram @ig.dadu